-As the days grow shorter and the weather colder, the risk of disruption caused by severe weather or outbreaks of flu increases.
-Businesses are advised to make preparations now which will help to minimize the disruption to business during winter emergencies.
+During winter, the risk of disruption caused by severe weather increases.
+Businesses are advised to make preparations which will help to minimize the disruption to business during winter emergencies.

 The Department has prepared a short checklist for businesses to help them prepare for severe weather events.
 One of the implications an employer may have to consider during a severe weather event is whether they will need to close their business.